NRuiz1598/Rock-Paper-Scissors/README.md

 - I want to understand better how functions work.
 - Being better at loops and conditionals if I use them.
 - Improve at problem solving and debugging.
-- Try not to repeat code.
+- Try not to make redundant code.